Schools reopening: Challenges and advice

 Schools can only reopen once the new health and safety measures are ready, and they must adhere to the EDB’s guidelines on resumption under the COVID-19 virus.
 Some of these measures include:

 All students and staff are required to wear a mask on campus, as well as on school buses.
-The government recently announced that it will provide two masks for every student in kindergarten or primary level.

 Classroom seating structures will involve students sitting in single rows, with desks arranged in a “face to back” layout.
 Likewise, students will practice social distancing during any class activities and break times.